harshn05/cpldd/README.md

 ### Optional Arguments:

--f : Force dependencies from "system32" folder to be copied to the deployment folder
+**-f** : Force dependencies from "system32" folder to be copied to the deployment folder, which is often undesired and un-necessary.

 ## Sample Output:
 The following two screenshots show console outputs when a C++ executable which is an oucome of very complicated project with tons of dependencies (Qt//VTK/ITK/OpenBlas/ ...) is deployed using cpld.
 The two screenshots only differ by the compiler tool chain (MSVC vs MSYS2), which can be seen in the following images.